digijin/inputjs/README.md

 ## Notes

-getButtonDown is currently only supporting keyboard.
+getButtonDown is currently not supporting gamepad.

 ## Dev